 Driving in Assetto Corsa Competizione has a noticeably different feel than the original Assetto Corsa, in large part due to its new physics simulation, but also because of a very different Force Feedback system.
-Many effects that the original Assetto Corsa are changed, or omitted entirely, in Competizione.
+Many effects in the original Assetto Corsa are changed, or omitted entirely, in Competizione.
 Opinions are split on whether these are necessarily improvements, but the game provides enough settings to tune the force feedback to your particular wheel and preference.

 The Assetto Corsa series supports using a LUT to calibrate your wheel's force feedback response.
 When you are playing on a lower-end wheel like the Logitech G29 or G920, this quite drastically improves the force feedback.